zenzu909/DARK-SILENCE-MD/README.md

 ## <h2 align="left">⚠️ REMINDER </h2>
 <p style="text-align: center; font-size: 1.2em;">

-- **DISCLAIMER:** THIS BOT IS NOT AFFILIATED WITH `WhatsApp Inc.`.
+- **WARNING:** DARK-SILENCE-MD IS NOT AFFILIATED WITH `WhatsApp Inc.`.
 USE IT AT YOUR OWN RISK.
 - MISUSING THE BOT MAY RESULT IN YOUR `WhatsApp` ACCOUNT BEING BANNED.
 NOTE THAT YOU CAN ONLY UNBAN YOUR ACCOUNT ONCE.
 - I AM NOT RESPONSIBLE FOR ANY BANS OR MISUSE OF THE BOT.
-PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING.
+PLEASE KEEP THIS WARNING IN MIND BEFORE PROCEEDING THANKS FOR USING DARK-SILENCE-MD ❤️.

 ---

 <h2 align="left">ℹ️ NOTICE</h2>
 <p style="text-align: center; font-size: 1.2em;">
  NOT FOR SALE - IF ANY PLUGIN'S CODE IS OBFUSCATED, YOU DO NOT HAVE PERMISSION TO EDIT IT IN ANY FORM.
 PLEASE REMEMBER TO GIVE CREDIT IF YOU ARE USING OR RE-UPLOADING MY PLUGINS/FILES.
 WISHING YOU A WONDERFUL DAY AHEAD!</p>

 ---